Sex trafficking in China: Foreigners

 human rights in the Democratic People's Republic of Korea' (February 2014) stated that a number of North Korean women in China were trafficked and sexually exploited.
-North Korean women's customers (or "husbands") are mostly Chinese men and ethnic Korean-Chinese men.
+North Korean women's customers (or "husbands") are Han Chinese men and ethnic Korean-Chinese men.
 Authorities continue to detain and deport North Korean sexually trafficked victims who may face severe punishment or death upon their repatiration.
 The majority of North Korean refugees leaving the DPRK are women.
 The Chinese government's refusal to recognize these women as refugees denies them legal protection and may encourage the trafficking of North Korean women and girls within China.
 Many children born to Chinese fathers and North Korean mothers remain deprived of basic rights to education and other public services, owing to their lack of legal resident status in China, which constitute violations of the PRC Nationality Law and the convention on the Rights of the Child.

-Overseas Chinese

-Chinese women and girls are subjected to sex trafficking in countries throughout the world.
-Some are deceived into prostitution or confined to private homes where they are raped.

-Many Chinese victims sex trafficked into the United States are forced to work in brothels disguised as massage parlors.
-Money collected by operators is transferred to superiors in China at times.

-Chinese women and girls have been sex trafficked to cater to men involved with or working for Philippine Offshore Gaming Operators.